Skip to content

 Install Prerequisites

 If you have installed new Hipster, it is necessary to install GNOME packages for GDM and its greeter-session.
-For user session it is fine to select 'Mate Session', it is no longer necessary to install other packages needed by Gnome Session (only Gnome packages which Mate session still uses).
+For user session 'Mate Session' will be used, it is no longer necessary to install other packages needed by Gnome Session (only Gnome packages which Mate session still uses).

 Install Sun Ray Server Software